Christopher Heseltine: Later life

-Following his military service, Heseltine had no paid employment and lived his life in a manner befitting of a gentleman at Walhampton in the New Forest.
+Following his military service, Heseltine had no paid employment and lived his life in a manner befitting a gentleman at Walhampton in the New Forest.
 He was master of the New Forest Hounds, a post he was appointed to in 1899, but his service in the Second Boer War rendered his mastership a short one.
-Alongside his brother, Godfrey, he bred and raised Basset Hounds, with the brothers founding the Masters of Basset Hounds Association.
+He and his brother, Godfrey, bred and raised basset hounds, and founded the Masters of Basset Hounds Association.
 He was co-opted onto the committee of The Kennel Club in 1903.
 Heseltine was appointed a deputy lieutenant for Hampshire in January 1925, in addition to serving as a justice of the peace for the county.
 During the Second World War, he was a member of the Home Guard.

 Heseltine spent his final years living at Walhampton Cottage in the grounds of the former family home, Walhampton Estate.
 He died there of natural causes in June 1944.
-His was survived by his wife, Ethel, whom he married in 1923, and their son, also called Christopher, who played minor cricket matches for Hampshire during the Second World War.
+He was survived by his wife, Ethel, whom he had married in 1923, and their son, also called Christopher, who played minor cricket matches for Hampshire during the Second World War.